michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 ## Encumbrance

 A character can carry a number of items equal to their max Blood with no issues.
-Carrying over this amount means they are encumbered and all tests are one step harder - they can also only ever move to somewhere nearby in a moment.
+Carrying over this amount means they are encumbered and all tests are one step harder—they can also only ever move to somewhere nearby in a moment.
 They simply cannot carry more than double their max Blood.

 Note that some items can increase your encumbrance maximum by making carrying items easier.

 {{< aside mechanical "Encumbrance and Large or Small Items" >}}
-Sometimes, it seems obvious that an object shouldn't take up a slot for each instance of that item - arrows, scrolls, daggers, etc - in these cases, either make a judgement call (if encumbrance is important to you) and say every 5 or 20 of an item counts as a slot, or make players use something like a scroll case or quiver and count that.
+Sometimes, it seems obvious that an object shouldn't take up a slot for each instance of that item—arrows, scrolls, daggers, etc—in these cases, either make a judgement call (if encumbrance is important to you) and say every 5 or 20 of an item counts as a slot, or make players use something like a scroll case or quiver and count that.
 Alternatively, consider just having each unique type of item be a slot.
 One tradeoff you can let the players make is allowing them to store their items in containers on their person, but make it take a moment to retrieve items from those containers.